 Wilfred Bloor, Jabez and North Staffordshire Dialect

-This display commemorates the 100th anniversary of the birth of Wilfred Alan Bloor (1915-1993).
+This display from 2015 commemorates the 100th anniversary of the birth of Wilfred Alan Bloor (1915-1993).
 Born and bred in North Staffordshire, Bloor became a principal scientific officer of the British Ceramic Research Association, spending much of his working life researching the effects of dust in the pottery industry.
 An interest in different dialects, and particularly that of North Staffordshire, led to his creation of the character Jabez.
 Under the pseudonym A. Scott, Bloor wrote over 400 Jabez tales in North Staffordshire dialect for the local Sentinel newspaper between 1968 and 1993.

 Many of the Jabez stories are based on reminiscences of Wilfred Bloor’s early life, and that of friends and relatives, in the village of Scot Hay (hence the pseudonym Scott, A.) The tales provide a unique insight into life in a North Staffordshire mining village during the interwar period.